randomnerd/meteor-electron/README.md

 		  -  /output 		     =>   Your app will be sent here when you package it
 2. It will proceed to download the boilerplate main.js & package.json needed for Electron
 3. Creates a package.json in the root if one is not present
+4. Looks for the `electron` object for the settings
 4. Runs Electron

 ###Packaging Your App For Electron

+######Please refer to [electron-packager's docs](https://github.com/maxogden/electron-packager) for documentation on required and optional arguments

 1. In your package.json set